 The specific court procedures applicable to joining further parties to collective redress/class actions are determined by member state laws.

 The Directive does not include any provision about the power of member states’ courts in terms of case management.
 Member states therefore retain discretion on this issue which will vary depending on their national procedural laws.
 It may be that some member states wish to have mechanisms in place, such as test cases or lead cases.

 This will vary from one member state to another depending on procedural laws and practice.

 It should, however, be noted that the Directive provides that: “Member states shall ensure that representative actions for injunctive measures referred to in Article 8 are dealt with with due expediency.”

 These mechanisms vary from one member state to another, depending on the locally applicable laws in place.

-It is noteworthy that although the Directive does not prohibit third-party funding, it does restrict its use and promote transparency.
+The Directive permits third-party litigation funding (TPLF) in so far as it is permitted by the laws of each member state.
+Although the Directive does not prohibit TPLF, it does restrict its use and promote transparency.
 In particular, it is up to member states to ensure that: